-The only way to detect high blood pressure is to keep track of your blood pressure readings.
-Have your blood pressure checked at each doctor's visit, or use a home blood pressure monitor.
-If you already have high blood pressure, home monitoring can let you know if your fitness routine is helping to lower your blood pressure, and may make it so you don't need to visit the doctor to have your blood pressure checked as often.
+The only way to detect and manage high blood pressure is to keep track of your blood pressure readings.
+Have your blood pressure checked at each health checkup.
+Also use a home blood pressure monitor.
+When measuring your blood pressure at home, it's best to do so at the same time every day.

 - Whelton PK, et al. 2017 ACC/AHA/AAPA/ABC/ACPM/AGS/APhA/ASH/ASPC/NMA/PCNA guideline for the prevention, detection, evaluation, and management of high blood pressure in adults: A report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 Hypertension.
 2018; doi:10.1161/HYP.0000000000000065.